gabrielrenderos/figma-select-nested-layers/README.md

 - `@Container/@Form Section --3e`
 Looks for frames named "Container", then inside each container picks the 3rd "Form Section" by visible order.

+- `@Dropdown List --0/@Dropdown Option`
+Picks the last dropdown list, then selects all options inside it.

 - `#Page/Cats and Dogs//& --a`
 Finds the first matching Page and switches to it, searches for all frames called "Cats and Dogs" (hidden and visible, of any type), then selects all images that are a direct children of the "Carts and Dogs" layers.